The Bose Sport Open Earbuds are unlike any other — and mostly great

 The Bose Sport Open Earbuds are unlike any pair of buds I’ve ever worn — and that’s by design.
 These unique workout headphones rest just above your ears instead of going inside of them, allowing outside noise to flow in naturally while you listen to your favorite songs and podcasts.
 It’s a smart idea that mostly works well in everyday use, though it comes with a few caveats.

-Like Apple’s Powerbeats Pro, the Bose Sport Open feature ear hooks that wrap around the back of your ear to keep them secure while you’re lifting weights or racking up miles on the elliptical.
-However, while the Powerbeats have a flexible rubber design that easily conformed to my ear, the Bose Sport Open is made of a hard plastic that I found to be slightly stiff.
+Like Apple’s Powerbeats Pro, the Bose Sport Open buds feature ear hooks that wrap around the back of your ear to keep them secure while you’re lifting weights or racking up miles on the elliptical.
+However, while the Powerbeats have a flexible rubber design that easily conformed to my ear, the Bose Sport Open are made of a hard plastic that I found to be slightly stiff.

 I eventually found a somewhat comfortable fit after fiddling with the Sport Open Earbuds for a while, and I never felt like they were in danger of falling off.
 But I always felt a slight amount of pressure while wearing Bose’s buds, and getting them to tuck behind my ear every time I put them on always felt cumbersome.
-And while this issue isn’t unique to Bose’s earbuds, I found it difficult to wear a pair of wrap-around earbuds while also having a facemask strap — sometimes two — affixed to my ears.
+And while this issue isn’t unique to Bose’s earbuds, I found it difficult to wear a pair of wraparound earbuds while also having a face mask strap — sometimes two — affixed to my ears.

-Comfort issues aside, the Sport Open’s design does have some serious benefits.
+Comfort issues aside, the design of the Sport Open buds does have some serious benefits.
 While strolling my busy Queens neighborhood, I could easily hear the sound of nearby cars, construction sites and pedestrians even with music blasting.
 While in-ear buds such as the AirPods Pro and Galaxy Buds Pro have transparency modes for letting in outside noise via their microphones, nothing quite compares to being able to hear your surroundings naturally with your own two ears.
-If you’re the type of person that goes on runs in bustling metropolitan areas, this feature will likely be a huge boon to you (as long as you’re cool with the Sport Open’s fit, that is).
+If you’re the type of person who goes on runs in bustling metropolitan areas, this feature will likely be a huge boon to you (as long as you’re cool with the Sport Open’s fit, that is).

 The Sport Open Earbuds can withstand a rainy day run (or an especially sweaty workout), as they carry an IPX4 water-resistance rating for enduring splashes of water.
 I put this to the test by soaking Bose’s buds with a few quick splashes, and they continued to blast music with no issues.